SupeRuier/awesome-active-learning/contents/practical_considerations.md

 AL strategies should detect and make responses to these instances.

 - [Into the unknown: Active monitoring of neural networks [2020]](https://arxiv.org/pdf/2009.06429.pdf): in dynamic environments where unknown input classes appear frequently.

+## Data discovery

+In the event of more extreme rareness, it is reasonable to assume that the rare data instances (either classes or slices) may not even be present in the seed labeled set
+A critical need for the active learning paradigm is to efficiently discover these rare data instances.

+- Active Data Discovery: Mining Unknown Data using Submodular Information Measures [2022, Arxiv]

 ## Different data types